MavisOdis/URL-classification/README.md

 # URL-classification
-Classifying URL as good or bad with LogisticRegression
+Classifying URL as good or bad using LogisticRegression